Should You Self-Host? TCO Calculator Breakdown

 - Debug database connection errors

 SaaS tax is cheaper than hiring a $120K DevOps engineer.
+Learn more about when NOT to self-host to avoid costly mistakes.

 Hidden Self-Hosting Costs (Be Honest)